PROGRAMMING FUNDAMENTALS - 2024/5

 Thus, the summative assessment for this module consists of:

-• Lab assignment tasks to be completed weekly, which are submitted at two points in the Semester.These address LO1, LO2, LO3, LO4, LO5 and LO6
+Lab assignment tasks to be completed weekly, which are submitted at two points in the Semester and an end of Semester computer-based exam.These address LO1, LO2, LO3, LO4, LO5 and LO6

 All the learning outcomes apply in each assessment.
 The difference between the assessments is the Java concepts that will be covered in each and the depth in which they are covered.
-The first assessment covers the basic structuring techniques of Java programming whereas the second and third assessments include more advanced structuring techniques.
+The first assessment covers the basic structuring techniques of Java programming whereas the second includes more advanced structuring techniques, and the final assessment covers both theoretical and practical aspects of Java programming and Object-oriented programming concepts.

 Formative assessment and feedback